 Students are exempt from the prerequisite requirement for PA 310: Tort Law.

-This course introduces students to the private
+This course is designed to acquaint the

 This course explains the importance and legal